sarscov2/LAURA/README.md

 # LAURA
-Repository for LAURA: the SARS-CoV-2 genomics tool for locus allele unique RNA alignments.
-The program was written by Michael W. Gaunt, PhD (Oxford) et al. in collaboration with Ernie Gould and other and completed in September 2022.
-The code uploaded for public access later.
+Repository for LAURA: the SARS-CoV-2 genomics tool for Locus Allele Unique RNA Alignments.
+The program was written by Michael W. Gaunt, PhD in collaboration with Ernie Gould, Bruno Coutard and Alexander Gorbalenya.
+The code was completed in September 2022 and uploaded for public access later.